dougbutner/web-4/README.md

 ## **Phase Three**
 > Implementing Provable Identity

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
-Standards are being created openly, or, it is decided that the way presented here is not needed as a better
+Standards are being created openly, or, it is decided that the way presented here is not needed as a better way is found.

-**GeoSocial layers** are being used to run and govern communities which are not dependent on traditional representative government.
+**Geo-social systems** are being used to run and govern communities which are not dependent on traditional representative government.
 Existing governments are adopting time tokens to get a better read on what legislation the people want.

+Organizations of all sizes are using time tokens to

 **Phase 3 Action Point**:
 - Creating provable identity solutions that satisfy all requirements